kiankaas/personal-soccer-stats-analysis/README.md

 </p>

 - **Possible Explanation**:
-     - The opponent skill level in KSL D2 is significantly larger compared to BMSL D2.
+     - The competition level in KSL D2 is significantly higher than in any other competition, leading to tougher matches.
-     - This aligns with the correlation between **Competition and Goal Contributions (-0.19)**, confirming that tougher leagues resulted in fewer scoring opportunites.
+     - This aligns with the negative correlation that both **Goal Contributions and Goals Forward have with Competition**, confirming that tougher competitions resulted in fewer scoring opportunites for the team as a whole.

-**Correlation vs. Causation**
+**Correlation or Causation?**
-- The correlation suggests stronger opponents make it harder to perform, but other factors could also contribute, such as:
+- The correlation suggests stronger opponents are more difficult to win and score against, but other factors could also contribute, such as:
+**1. Lack of Weekly Practices**
-     - During the Summer season, our team does not have weekly practices like we do during the Fall seasons as we are unable to get field times.
-We are unable to maintain our fitness such.
+- During the Fall league season, our team practices once a week, helping maintain fitness and tactical awareness.
+- During the Summer league season, there are no weekly practices, which may lead to rusty play and fatigue over time.

+**2. Missing Key Players**
+- The Summer season overlaps with vacation time, resulting in frequent absences of key players throughout the season.
-     - Players tend to go on vacation during the summer more often compared to during the Fall season.
-This results in key players missing from our line ups every week.
+- This disrupts team chemistry and forces adjustments to the lineup more often than in the Fall season.

+**3. Frequent Roster Changes and Player Tryouts**
-     - KSL allows new players to register on the team throughout the whole season, so we often bring in new players to "try out".
-The BMSL does not allow this, as players must be registered at the start of the season.
+- The KSL summer league allows new players to register at any time during the season.
+- As a result, our team frequently brings in new players for tryouts, making it difficult to build chemistry with teammates.